SPD domain-specific batch normalization to crack interpretable unsupervised domain adaptation in EEG: Introduction

-To close this gap, we propose a theory-based machine learning framework around domain-specific batch normalization on the SPD manifold (Figure\,\ref{fig:overview}).
-We first extend momentum batch normalization (MBN) \cite{yong_momentum_2020} to SPDMBN that controls the Fréchet mean and variance of SPD data.
+To close this gap, we propose a machine learning framework around domain-specific batch normalization on the SPD manifold (Figure\,\ref{fig:overview}).
+The proposed framework is used to implement domain-specific TSM (Figure\,\ref{fig:overview}a), which requires tracking the domains' Fréchet means in latent space as they are changing during training a typical TSM model in an end-to-end fashion (Figure\,\ref{fig:overview}b).
+After reviewing some preliminaries in section 2, we extend momentum batch normalization (MBN) \cite{yong_momentum_2020} to SPDMBN that controls the Fréchet mean and variance of SPD data in section 3.
 In a theoretical analysis, we show under reasonable assumptions that SPDMBN can track and converge to the data's true Fréchet mean, enabling, for the first time, end-to-end learning of feature extractors, TSM and tangent space classifiers.
-Building upon this insight, we combine SPDMBN with domain-specific batch normalization (DSBN) \cite{chang_domainspecific_2019} to form SPDDSMBN.
-A SPDDSMBN layer can transform domain-specific SPD inputs into domain-invariant SPD outputs.
+Building upon this insight, we combine SPDMBN with domain-specific batch normalization (DSBN) \cite{chang_domainspecific_2019} to form SPDDSMBN (Figure\,\ref{fig:overview}a).
+A SPDDSMBN layer can transform domain-specific SPD inputs into domain-invariant SPD outputs (Figure\,\ref{fig:overview}c).
 Like DSBN, SPDDSMBN easily extends to multi-source, multi-target and online UDA scenarios.
-Ultimately, the proposed methods are combined in a simple, intrinsically interpretable network architecture, denoted TSMNet.
-We obtain state-of-the-art performance in inter-session and -subject UDA on small and large scale EEG BCI datasets, and show in an ablation study that the performance increase is driven by performing DSBN on the SPD manifold.
+In section 4, we briefly review the generative model of EEG, before the proposed methods are combined in a simple, intrinsically interpretable network architecture, denoted TSMNet (Figure\,\ref{fig:overview}b).
+We obtain state-of-the-art performance in inter-session and -subject UDA on small and large scale EEG BCI datasets, and show in an ablation study that the performance increase is primarily driven by performing DSBN on the SPD manifold.